& CARE A-Z

 Due to the breed standard calling for small ears, this results in the Shar-Pei having very narrow ear canals. frequent cleaning is often necessary to avoid problems.
 If ear irritation is noticed it may be necessary to create a routine cleaning once every week or every two weeks depending on the individual dog, (Over-cleaning can also cause inflammation).

-Use cotton swabs with an ear solution such as Zymox or one from your vet.
-Do not use cotton swabs as it can push the build-up further down the ear canal.
-After you have cleaned the ears with a cleaner, let them shake (loosened debris) and then clean the debris from inside the ear flaps and around the canal entry.
+Use cotton swabs with an ear solution such as Zymox. ( I recommend the blue bottle with 1% hydrocortisone) Do not use cotton swabs as it can push the build-up further down the ear canal.
+After you have cleaned the ears with a cleaner, let them shake (loosen debris) and then clean the debris from inside the ear flaps and around the canal entry with the cotton ball.

 The first signs of an ear infection that you will see is your dog scratching the affected ear or shaking their head.
+Many dogs to a lowered ear accompanied by a head tilt.
 There may be a discharge and/or smell from the ear, as well as possibly redness, swelling, crusting or pain in the affected ear.

 Examination of the ear canal by a veterinarian using an auroscope will confirm the diagnosis, sometimes a vet may need to flush the ear out under anesthetic.